cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

 convention.
 The CPU already has a stack, so we'll use that as our data stack mechanism.

-Reigsters RDI, RSI, RDC and RCX will be reserved for variables and arguments.
+Registers RDI, RSI, RDC and RCX will be reserved for variables and arguments.
 Per [AMD64 convention][amd64.abi], we expect to see function arguments passed in those registers, in that order.
 In real programs, the matter is a bit more involved.